pierpaolopazzi/ECLiPSe-CLP-Exercise/README.md

 	- check the satisfiability of the constraint store

 The following exercises are from my University period.
 You can find simple exercises and more complex.

+# **CLINGO EXERCISES**

+To install clingo, follow the instructions in https://potassco.org/clingo/